ncsulug/ncsulug-constitution/constitution.md

 ## Officers

-The officers of this organization shall be:

-**President:**
+The Officers of the LUG are the President, Vice-President, Public Relations Officer, and Treasurer.

-Responsible for leading the Steering Committee, directing the meetings, and assigning additional duties as necessary.
+The **President** is the nominal leader of the LUG.
+They are responsible for communicating with the University and other organizations, directing business meetings, and performing any other duties that become necessary.

-**Vice-President:**
-Assists the president as necessary and fills in for the President when absent.
+The **Vice-President** assists the President as necessary, and fills in for the President when absent.

-**Treasurer:**
-Responsible for maintaining an accounting of all LUG funds.

-**Secretary:**
-Responsible for preparing the official minutes of each meeting and for e-mailing meeting announcements for meetings and other events.

-**Webmaster:**
-Responsible for maintaining the website.
+The **Public Relations Officer** publicizes news about LUG events to the LUG and to the greater campus community.

+The **Treasurer** maintains records of the LUG's income and expenses.

 All of the Officers and any Chairpersons (see [Committees](#committees)) make up the Steering Committee, which is responsible for the operation of